• Can you introduce yourself and explain how Hufschmid Guitars came about?

 Above all, everything's about meeting and making a guitar for an enthusiast.
 As long as he is passionate and appreciates the work of a craftsman, for me that really is all that matters.
 At the end of the day you know that your work is appreciated by someone who values it, be he professional or not and that is all that matters.

-• You have been making headless guitars for a few years now and you've just launched a new model, the Atys.
+• You have been making headless guitars for a few years now.
 Why this choice and for which players in particular are you intending these models?

 Headless models have always been around.
-I remember when I was a huge fan of the singer and genius Daniel Balavoine in he 80s.
+I remember when I was a fan of the incredible genius and pop singer Daniel Balavoine in he 80s.
 In the video clip of his track ‘Laziza’ you can see him playing a headless guitar.
 I have always been fascinated by these models and it came naturally to me to add them to my design portfolio.
 The difference with my guitars, is that I am not at all a fan of ergonomic or small and super compact instrument designs.
-My headless models have the dimensions, weight and shape of a standard instrument, so you do not feel you are holding a toy.
+My headless models have the dimensions and shape of a standard instrument, so you do not feel you are holding a toy.
+Here is my latest creation, the 'Aton'!

 • You also make plectrums designed specifically to reduce the effort of playing.
 Can you tell us a little more about them?